AlbrechtL/dos-win31-docker-arm64-build/readme.md

 This project doesn't make any sense but is fun!
 I made it for an April fool for that reason the install software is in German.

-Images can be found a docker hub  TBD
+Images can be found a docker hub https://hub.docker.com/r/albrechtloh/qemu-dos-win31

 ## Features